Find something unclear or incorrect on this page? Let us know at communications@sksm.edu. Thank you for helping us keep this page relevant!

 Is it possible to take online classes that transfer to the degree program and, if so, is there a limit to the number of classes/credits permitted?

 Yes.
 The option to study online before matriculating gives you a chance to experience our courses and our institution, as we support your discernment of both path and call.
-Should you be accepted into Starr King’s degree programs, financial credit for up to six online courses taken within seven years prior, as a Starr King Special Student, will transfer towards the completion of your MDiv and the MASC degrees.
-In-residence academic credit earned at any GTU school, regardless of when earned, will apply towards your degree.
+Should you be accepted into Starr King’s degree programs, credits taken at Starr King within the previous seven years, will transfer towards the completion of your MDiv and/or the MASC degrees.

 Whom should I contact about the particulars of taking online courses?

-Hugo Cordova Quero, Director of Online Education, hquero@sksm.edu.
+Hugo Cordova Quero, Director of Online Education, .

 What technology requirements must my computer meet to take online classes?

-- Regular access to a computer with broadband internet capabilities;
+1. Regular access to a computer with internet capabilities; a webcam; microphone, and audio abilities;

-- Latest version of the free Adobe Acrobat Reader;
+3. Latest version of the free Adobe Acrobat Reader; and

 When are online class times scheduled?

 Most online class discussions happen in discussion boards where class participants engage each other through chat correspondence.
-These are asynchronous and you discuss readings and course content according to your own schedule.
-Live time, however, is encouraged.
-Skype is primarily used; Google Hangouts and freeconference.com are also utilized.
-Individual instructors decide and most poll the students for best times.
+These are asynchronous and you discuss readings and course content according to your own schedule within the scheduling of the weeks.
+Live time (synchronous), however, is encouraged.
+Zoom is utilized as our synchronous learning platform.

 Honestly, can I get grounding in theological and ministerial study without physically being in a community of fellow seminarians?

-Yes, you can, through low residency student cohort groups and the all-school symposium.
+Yes, you can, through low residency student cohort groups, chapel, the all-school symposium, and other forms of connection throughout the year.

-Student Cohort Groups: recent graduates provide leadership and guidance to ensure group check-ins, reflection, and community accountability in geographic locations where low-residency students reside.
-Cohort group members communicate regularly through various mediums and meet at the fall symposium.
+Student Cohort Groups: the Director of Spiritual care provides leadership and guidance to ensure group check-ins, reflection, and community accountability in geographic locations where low-residency students reside.
+Cohort group members communicate regularly through various mediums and meet at the annual symposium.

 Symposium: a gathering of the whole learning community, meaning interns return, faculty and staff who work in low residency modes would return, and, of course, low residency students return.
-The first symposium is scheduled to take place in the late August (see Academic Calendar for dates).
+Symposium is scheduled to take place annually (see Academic Calendar for dates).

 This short video best explains the varied ways we teach, you learn, and how we form community:

-Distance learning includes online courses and fieldwork, in the form of internships, chaplaincy residences, and other community-based placements.
-At least 1/3 of our courses during any academic period are offered online.
+Distance learning includes online courses (both synchronous and asynchronous) and fieldwork, in the form of internships, chaplaincy residences, and other community-based placements.
+Currently, all of our courses are offered in modes that allow for distance learning.

 If I want to complete my low residency courses online within three years for the MDiv, what would that path look like?